dkav1122/AetherArkProject/template_java_project/project_documents/aether_ark_design_document.md

 ## 6.13 CreateSolarSystem Endpoint
 Accepts `POST` requests to `/user/:userId/solarSystem/`

-Accepts a user ID, solar system ID, and data to create a new solar system with provided name, and one star at the center of the system with a base diameter and mass TBD.
-The star is put in the users celestialBodyIds list(Should we?).
-The name of the star is {default} to the name of the solarsystem+{SUN}.
+Accepts a user ID, solar system ID, and solar system name to create a new solar system.
 The solar system ID is added to the user solarSystemIds list.
 Returns the new solar system model, including a unique ID assigned by the Aether_Ark Service Utility.